GitSweetDragon/-dockutil/README.md

  - https://travellingtechguy.blog/
  - And of course https://community.jamf.com/ ;)

-After trying different configurations and scripts, which didn't work for me, I decided to share with you my custom configuration which works in my environment.
+After trying different configurations and scripts, which didn't work for me, Like setDock-addToDock.sh from [@mvdbent](https://github.com/mvdbent) but I constantly had question marks even though the apps were installed fine.
+I decided to share with you my custom configuration which works in my environment.

 **MY ENVIRONMENT**